jedcn/talk-learning-with-tools/README.md

 you will sooner or later find yourself in a situation where you'd wish that you could make the font larger.
 Most well-behaved applications let you do this, but many of them "re-layout" the screen once you've increased it and this can be less than optimal.
-Also, if you don't have your eyeglasses.
-Also if you're doing design work and every last pixel counts.
+Also, I wear eyeglasses but sometimes forget them.
+Finally, there was once a time when I did design work and every last pixel counted.

+Okay, that's the general introduction to what you see on the screen.
+If you've got any questions afterward or want to get started with any of these things, give me a yell and we'll figure it out.

 ## Tools for Thought